vmware-archive/spring-boot-data-rest-demo/README.md

 First create a basic class to model a domain.
 This will be nothing more then a string with an id.

-1. Right click on the package under src/main/java and select New -> Class
-2. Enter Greeting for the class name, and click Finish
+1. Open the file with the primary applicaiton class.  eg: MyDemoApplication.java
-3. In the new class add the following code:
+2. Add a new class with the following code:

 ```java
 // imports for JPA (put them at the top)